 - an elbow fracture or dislocation

 Damage to the ulnar nerve is like cutting a telephone cord.
 The messages from your brain can’t be properly transmitted to their targets in your hand and arm nor can they be received from the hand.

-Your physician will test how well you can move your fingers and the current condition of your hand.
+During the exam, your doctor will evaluate how well you can move your fingers and assess the condition of your hand.

 In addition to a physical examination, testing can include: